On-Demand Professional Learning

 Purchase access here.

-Students can find it difficult to transfer their historical thinking and knowledge into well-formulated written work.
-That is the premise of this masterclass which provides teachers with strategies to help improve their students’ historical writing skills.
+How can we teach students to analyse visual sources and use them effectively as evidence to support an historical argument?
+That is the premise of this masterclass which will provide teachers with strategies to help improve their students’ source analysis skills.

 The cost of the masterclass is $70 (inc GST).